Valentino Logo

 What is Valentino?

 Valentino is an Italian fashion house founded by Valentino Garavani with the support of Giancarlo Giammetti.
-The fashion company began its work in Rome in 1960, debuting with a personal collection in Florence in 1962.
+The fashion company began operations in Rome in 1960, debuting a personal collection in Florence in 1962.
 Its most grandiose show at the start of its career took place in 1967.
 It was called Valentino White: all the clothing was made from white, beige, and cream fabrics, distinguished by incredible spiritual purity, as it lacked the psychedelic patterns fashionable at the time.

 1960 – 1979